-Individuals who are self-isolating due to a possible or confirmed case of coronavirus (COVID-19) in the household should not attend or if they are a contact of a case and have been advised to self-isolate.
+Any individuals who are self-isolating due to a possible or confirmed case of coronavirus (COVID-19) in the household or extended household; or if they are a contact of a case and have been advised to self-isolate should not attend.
 Read the guidance on self-isolation.

-The advice for individuals who are extremely vulnerable and shielding or in an at risk group continues to be to minimise their contact with others for their personal protection.
-However, they may decide, for their wellbeing, to attend a place of worship for private prayer or as part of a household prayer despite the additional risk this poses to them.
+The advice for those who are at increased risk of severe illness from coronavirus (COVID-19) and the extremely vulnerable group who are shielding continues to be to minimise their contact with others and to be particularly stringent in following social and physical distancing measures for their personal protection.
+However, they may decide, for their wellbeing, to attend a place of worship despite the additional risk this poses to them.
 In this case they and anyone with them should strictly follow the social distancing guidance.

 Those wishing to attend a place of worship should consider how far they need to travel and how they will travel to and from the building safely.
-Members of the same household should travel together.
+Members of the same household or extended household may travel together.
 Read the Welsh Government's advice on travelling safely.